openworm/org.geppetto.docs/source/visualgroups.rst

 Console Commands
 ---------
-The whole set of commands for visual groups are:
+The entire set of commands for visual groups are:

 .. code-block:: javascript